 Warehouse Racking Collapse Observation:

-A man in a warehouse-type retailer is shopping when suddenly products fall from the shelves.
+A man in a warehouse-type retailer is shopping when suddenly products on pallets fall from the shelves.
 What is unique about this collapse is that it is isolated, as only the contents of one cell plunge to the floor.
 This tells us that a beam is likely unclipped.

 Key Racking Safety Lessons from this Collapse: